abhi19gupta/TwitterAnalytics/Documentation/source/mongoDB_data_ingestion.rst

 Clearly the ingestion rate depends on the time after which the interrupt to start write the collected tweets to database is generate(called T above).

-Finally we get an ingestion rate of around 7k-12k tweets/second on average, depending on T.
+Finally we get an ingestion rate of around 7k-12k(around x10 of that of neo4j) tweets/second on average, depending on T.

 ..
 Code Documentation for this section